coookies369/FlashlightBatteryTweak/Thunderstore/README.md

 ### Pro Flashlight

-* **ProFlashlightBatteryUsage:** How much battery is drained while active.
-Counterintuitively, higher numbers drain slower. *Vanilla: 300 Default: 360*
+* **ProFlashlightBatteryUsage:** How long it takes for the battery to be drained in seconds. *Vanilla: 300 Default: 360*
 * **ProFlashlightBatteryBurst:** What percentage of the battery is drained when turning the flashlight on. *Default: 0.05*

 ### Flashlight

-* **FlashlightBatteryUsage:** How much battery is drained while active.
-Counterintuitively, higher numbers drain slower. *Vanilla: 140 Default: 186*
+* **FlashlightBatteryUsage:** How long it takes for the battery to be drained in seconds. *Vanilla: 140 Default: 186*
 * **FlashlightBatteryBurst:** What percentage of the battery is drained when turning the flashlight on. *Default: 0.03*